 There’s so much more to the Yucatan than the Cancun hotel zone.
 You can climb the pyramids of Coba, dive the cenotes of Tulum, and swim in the canals of the Sian Ka’an Biosphere Reserve.

-Cancun has to be on your list, but only if you’re willing to go beyond the all-inclusive resorts and bus tours.
+Cancun has to be on your list, but only if you’re willing to go beyond the all-inclusive resorts and bus tours, even if all you do is check out the scuba diving.

 Taste Adventure in Costa Rica